heartshare/yii2-smart-crud-giinerator/README.md

 * The checkbox enables the smart foreign key generations.
-* The default name column specifies the column that contains the descriptive value of the forein key.
-This column is called 'name' by default.
+* The default name column specifies the column that contains the descriptive value of the foreing key.
+The default column name is 'name'.
 * The default username column provides a separate name for the special case of the user table.
+The default username column name is 'username'.

+## Installation

+To use this modification, replace the `app\vendor\yiisoft\yii2-gii\generators\crud` with the `crud` directory included here.